For information about Delaware’s extreme risk law, see Extreme Risk Protection Orders in Delaware.

 Domestic Violence and Firearms

-Delaware also has laws requiring the surrender or removal of firearms from domestic violence abusers subject to protective orders who have become prohibited from possessing them.
+Delaware also has laws requiring the surrender or removal of firearms from people subject to domestic violence protective orders who have become prohibited from possessing them.
 See the Delaware Domestic Violence & Firearms section for further information.

 - Del.
 Code Ann. tit.
 16 § 5402.